Show some love for London and the amazing places that make up the city during lockdown.

 Food and drink

-What's not open during lockdown?
+What's not open in London?

-It is mandatory to wear a face covering on public transport, in taxis and private-hire vehicles, and in many indoor settings, including shops and supermarkets.
+It is mandatory to wear a face covering on public transport, in taxis and private-hire vehicles, and in many indoor settings including shops and supermarkets.

 Find the latest official UK coronavirus information, which includes guidance on how to stay safe outside of your home.